 Associate Degree in Forensic Science

-An associate degree is meant to be an introduction to forensic science and to possible concentrations and subfields you can pursue in more advanced degrees.
+An associate degree is meant to be an introduction to forensic science.
+It can lead to possible concentrations and subfields you can pursue in more advanced degrees.
 This is the lowest level of degree you can get in forensic science.

-Most associate degree programs are 60 credits and can be completed within two years, full-time.
-The majority of course requirements for an Associate Degree in Forensic Science will be specific to the program.
-The program may also require general education, liberal arts courses.
+Most associate degree programs consist of 60 credits and can be completed within two years.
+This is provided that you take the program full time.
+The majority of course requirements for an associate degree in forensic science will be specific to the program.
+Most require general education courses or liberal arts courses.

 Besides being introduced to the ins and outs of forensic science, an associate degree will give you some hands-on experience in the field.
 You will also gain a solid understanding of the different kinds of skills required of forensic scientists.